bucs110fall2024/final-project-space-racers/README.md

 ### Classes

 - << You should have a list of each of your classes with a description >>
-- Player:
+- Player: This is the character that the player will control during the game
-- Obstacle:
+- Obstacle: These are the objects that the player must avoid to stay alive
-- Fuel:
+- Fuel: These are the energy sources that the player must collect to stay alive

 ## ATP